Rishi Sunak aims to bring factions together in cabinet reshuffle

 Mr Hunt ditched most of the tax cuts former PM Liz Truss brought in, reverting the economic plan to one more closely resembling Mr Sunak's proposals during the summer leadership contest.

-He and Mr Sunak have talked about the need for "difficult decisions", something we'll likely hear more about on 31 October when they set out the government's next budget.
+He and Mr Sunak have talked about the need for "difficult decisions", something we are likely to hear more about on 31 October when they set out the government's next budget.

 As well as a signal of stability, keeping Boris Johnson ally Mr Wallace as defence secretary, and Mr Cleverly as foreign secretary, is also an olive branch to some of the senior MPs who did not back Mr Sunak, who have some key allies of theirs now on the backbenches.

-A senior government source told the BBC that Mr Cleverly's appointment would allow "stability at the Foreign Office" and means "continuity for the UK's relationships around the world".
+A senior government source told the BBC Mr Cleverly's appointment would allow "stability at the Foreign Office" and means "continuity for the UK's relationships around the world".

 Indeed, Mr Cleverly's social media feeds, as the reshuffle progressed, were full of pictures of him calling foreign government representatives.